 And I don't have the vocabulary to describe satisfactorily what the musicians are doing, except that the whole thing sounds a streamlined version of the studio original - no, that suggests smoothness: what I mean is stripped down to its basic components then somehow reassembled for extra bounce, or taken back to some more primitive state, as though this is how the song always sounded, underneath, or on some hitherto unknown rough demo.
 Or maybe it's just that over the years what was unnecessary became more obvious so what was left compelled the limbs to move - and you get the impression that had Ernie K Doe not finally punched matters to a halt, they could have gone on all night.

-Basically, it swings twice as hard, is less decorous, than the original - and even though a female voice is on hand to suggest the harmonies on Alan Touissant's production, what matters is that bank of brass.
+Basically, it swings twice as hard but is half as decorous as the original - and even though a female voice is on hand to suggest the harmonies on Alan Touissant's production, what matters is that bank of brass.

 Have I said enough?
 Yes, I have.
 Is it time to hear it?
 Yes, it is.